Western-1/sentiment-analysis-service/README.md

 - **Mocked Testing:** Unit tests use `unittest.mock` to simulate ML models and Redis in CI environments.
 - **MLOps Integration:** Real-time experiment tracking and model performance monitoring via **Weights & Biases**.

+## Data Retention & Archiving

+To prevent Redis memory exhaustion, the system implements a **scheduled archiving pipeline**:
+- **Archiver Service:** A lightweight Python container that runs on a schedule.
+- **Workflow:** 1.
+Every 60 seconds, it performs an atomic `RENAME` of the log key in Redis.
+  2. It converts the raw data into a structured `.json` file.
+  3. The file is uploaded to an **AWS S3 Bucket** with a timestamped filename.
+  4. Local cache and temporary Redis keys are cleared.
+- **Benefits:** Long-term storage for ML re-training while keeping the production DB lean.

 ## Tech Stack

 - **Orchestration:** Docker Compose